 - Expanded areas are required to accommodate our future development and special events.

-- The Society is proposing to build a 33,600 square foot hangar facility immediately northwest of the existing facility with an adjacent 56,700 square foot tarmac/parking area.
+- The Society is proposing to build a 25,000 square foot hangar facility immediately west of the existing facility with an adjacent tarmac/parking area.

 - As well as a large open area for aircraft display and special events, the building will include additional interpretive display areas, an aviation art gallery/lounge, a theatre, meeting room, kitchen and food preparation facilities, washrooms, restoration shop, and storage area.